Fotukava Malu

-Fotukava "Hiko" Malu (born December 2, 1993) is an American rugby league footballer who plays for the Atlanta Rhinos and has played rugby union for the Atlanta Renegades.
+Fotukava "Hiko" Malu (born December 2, 1993) is an American rugby league player who plays for the Atlanta Rhinos and has played rugby union for the Atlanta Renegades.
 He was selected to represent the United States in the 2017 Rugby League World Cup.

 Playing career

 He was part of the Atlanta Rhinos premiership winning team in 2017, where he also won MVP for the match.

 He was selected to represent the United States in the 2017 Rugby League World Cup.